ycrc/ycrc.github.io/docs/clusters-at-yale/guides/mysql.md

 Singularity> mysql -e "FLUSH PRIVILEGES"
 ```

 Type exit to leave the container.
-From that compute node, but outside the singularity container, try connecting with:
+From that compute node, but outside the container, try connecting with:
 ```
 mysql -u elmerfudd -h 127.0.0.1 -p
 ```